louchesprocket/pgnutil/README.txt

 	pgnutil -o -cmin 100 -lwd -.1 -hwd .1 -hdraw .5 -i mygames.pgn

-means, "print opening statistics for every opening represented by at least 100 games where the difference in win percentage between black and white is no greater than 10% and the draw percentage is no greater than 50%."
+means, "Print opening statistics for every opening represented by at least 100 games where the difference in win percentage between black and white is no greater than 10% and the draw percentage is no greater than 50%."
 The opening-statistics function has its own